marius-benthin/maa/README.md

 ### 1) Dataset Preparation

 This component prepares the dataset by transforming the information about samples, APT groups, countries and aliases into a relational database using [SQLModel](https://sqlmodel.tiangolo.com/).
-A parser for both datasets can be found in the `datasets` folder.
+A parser for both datasets can be found in the `datasets` folder which filters out samples not complying with the MAA assumptions (e.g. file types or multiple actors) and splits the dataset into eight folds.
 However, you must first request access to the APTClass CSV file `2021-jan-aptclass_dataset.csv` granted by Gray et al. before I am allowed to give you access to the corrected dataset `2022-aug-aptclass_dataset.csv`.
+Furthermore, the cyber-research dataset by default does not include the file types in `overview.csv`, so keep a look at my forked repository [marius-benthin/cyber-research](https://github.com/marius-benthin/APTMalware).

 ![UML Diagram](resources/database.png)